celestiaorg/test-infra/docs/README.md

 # Testing Documentation

-This location is to concentrate all related testing documentation.
+This document concentrates all testing-related documentation.

 What mostly should be stored here: